nikhil27gargeya/nikhil27gargeya.github.io/swift.md

 Value Type of Reference Type:

 Copy on Write (deferring copy for performance reasons, useful when we need a value type just for reading):
 When we pass a value type instance to an object, a new copy will not be created until modification is needed, if a change is required only then will a need to copy.
+Arrays and dictionaries in Swift has copy on write functionality included already.
+With structs though,

 Structs vs Classes
 Structs: